AlexanderGebers/React-Sidebar/README.md

     # install all dependencies
     npm install

+    # install React Router additionally
+    npm install react-router-dom

     # start VSCode
     code .

     # in VSCode Terminal, start the local development-server, provided by ViteJS
     npm run dev

+    ready to code your React App :)

+# Conventions

+Components are in the ``components`` folder.

+Application pages are in the ``pages`` folder.